ray-project/ray/doc/source/serve/multi-app.md

 :end-before: __serve_example_modified_end__
 ```

-Then, sending requests to the classifier application with the `should_translate` flag set to True:
+Then, send requests to the classifier application with the `should_translate` flag set to True:
 ```{literalinclude} doc_code/image_classifier_example.py
 :language: python
 :start-after: __second_request_begin__